 BluePrintForLife is considered one of the worlds leading companies using HipHop as both a community development tool and as a model for alternative education and healing.

-BluePrintForLife (www.blueprintforlife.ca) offers dynamic, culturally appropriate programs designed for First Nations and Inuit youth that are founded on HipHop, rooted in traditional culture, and centered on community needs.
+BluePrintForLife (www.blueprintforlife.ca) offers dynamic, culturally appropriate programs designed for youth that are founded on HipHop, rooted in traditional culture, and centered on community needs.
 Their programming has also been successfully adapted to meet the needs of youth in Canadas inner cities, working with youth at risk and newly immigrated families to Canada.
 In 2014 Blueprint Pathways (a national non profit) was formed and they were awarded $500,000.00 from Justice Canada to expand their work with incarcerated and gang involved youth.

 BluePrintForLife offers 8 major programs and a variety of follow-up activities.
 Built into the programming is the long-term goal of not only promoting the healing of individuals and communities, but also of building long-term sustainability and leaders for tomorrow.
 Detailed schedules of these weekly programs are available upon request.